borkdominik/bigArchiMate/README.md

 ## Running the application

+### Electron (desktop application)

+This will build and start bigArchiMate as a native desktop application for the OS (Windows, Linux or MacOS) where the command is started.

+    yarn build:electron &&
+    yarn start:electron

 ### Browser

-This will build and start CrossModel as a web application.
-When the web application is running you can open <http://localhost:3000> in your browser to use CrossModel.
+This will build and start bigArchiMate as a web application.
+When the web application is running you can open <http://localhost:3000> in your browser to use bigArchiMate.

     yarn build:browser &&
     yarn start:browser

-### Electron (desktop application)

-This will build and start CrossModel as a native desktop application for the OS (Windows, Linux or MacOS) where the command is started.

-    yarn build:electron &&
-    yarn start:electron

-## Example Workspace
+## Example ArchiMate Models

-Under `examples/verdaccio-example/workspace` we provide an example workspace with some demo packages containing entities, relationships and system diagrams.
+Under `examples` we provide an example workspace with some demo ArchiMate models containing elements, relations, junctions and diagrams.
-Each package represents a dedicated system or library and may depend on other packages.
+Each package represents a dedicated ArchiMate model and may depend on other packages.

-Using a known package structure - npm in our case - we can re-use large parts of the package management to download dependencies that are not locally available from an external package registry.
-In order to test this behavior, we use verdaccio as a local npm registry that provides some models that are needed by our workspace packages.
-You can start verdaccio using

-    yarn start:verdaccio

-The local npm registry will be available under `http://localhost:4873/` where we already provide four packages by default.

-After opening the workspace, you can install the necessary dependencies in the example workspace by opening a terminal in `examples/verdaccio-example/workspace` and execute

-    npm install

-This should download all dependencies into dedicated `node_modules` directories within the workspace.

-Currently there is still an issue where new files are not recognized automatically, so you need to reload your workspace once for all the dependencies to be properly recognized.

 ## Developing